AbulHasan03/task-deck/README.md

 - Pin boards to keep them at the top of the dashboard
 - Edit board name and color from inside the board (Settings button)
 - Delete boards
-- Boards sort by most recent, oldest, alphabetical, or reverse alphabetical
+- Sort boards by most recent, oldest, alphabetical, or reverse alphabetical
 - Search/filter boards by name
-- Share a board directly from the board view (Share button in header) or from the dashboard card (hover to reveal)
+- Share a board from inside the board (Share button in header) or from the dashboard card

 ### Lists
 - Add lists to any board